 Why light offerings?
 And why so many?
 For example, we hear about big offerings of 100,000 butter lamps.
 How does this benefit?
 The effect of making large offerings is immense.
 Because of this, Rinpoche reminds us that we all should make big offerings.
 Vast offerings reduce obstacles and achieve big results.
 And the good news is that even large light offerings are relatively easy for us to arrange.
 The traditional offerings are butter lamps, as in the photo on this page.
 But, we can also use candles and lanterns.
 Nowadays, especially inside buildings, we often use electric or battery-operated lights.

-It is very important to have correct motivation when we make offerings.
+It is very important to have the correct motivation when we make offerings.
 Therefore, we should pause before we start our offerings to recall the vast attitude of bodhicitta.
 Here we include a beautiful aspiration prayer by Mipham Rinpoche.
 The Tibetan/English text for the prayer can be found at Chants for the Meditation Session at Lhasey Lotsawa.

 Lamp Aspiration by Mipham Rinpoche